Time Pressure in Software Engineering: A Systematic Review: Empirical results

-Another controlled experiment by ~\citet{topi2005effects} of database query task development showed unexpectedly that ''the subjects in this study did not increase the speed of their work when less time was available," and time pressure reduced their efficiency, but the p values were low (p = 0.51 simple task, p = 0.82 complex task).
+Another controlled experiment by \citet{topi2005effects} of database query development tasks showed unexpectedly that time pressure didn't make the subjects work faster and reduced their efficiency.
+However, the p-values were high (p = 0.51 simple task, p = 0.82 complex task).
 Effectiveness was reduced under time pressure as well (p $<$ 0.001 simple task, p= 0.1281 complex task).
-The participants perceived time pressures as confirmed in the study, but it did not make them work faster.
-The authors thought the explanation lies in the type of task: The ''subjects did not have good mechanisms for accelerating their work.
+The authors provide the following explanation: ''The subjects did not have good mechanisms for accelerating their work.
 Thus, this seems to indicate that with this task type, just reducing the available time does not improve productivity."
-However, time pressure reduced the number of total correct database queries.
+On the other hand, time pressure reduced the number of total correct database queries.